mondobiz/WeirdBop/README.md

 Not sure as long as I can figure out how to get the artist discographies to link.
 Spotify was too difficult to work with now I'm trying musixmatch.

+where they are from
+est amt of music
+fun fact

+Have to change "Weird Al" to Me First and the Gimme Gimmes.
+Because "Weird Al" changes the names from the original I would have to build a seperate api for "Weird Al" Yankovic with his songs and the originals.